jiaxx/jiaxx.github.io/join.md

 <h2>The Neural Coding Lab is hiring!</h2>

 We are looking for motivated, curious, and talented individuals who are interested in joining a growing group focused on neural computation.
+If you want to learn more about our field, please take a look at the computational neuroscience online course offered by  <a href="https://compneuro.neuromatch.io/tutorials/intro.html"> Neuromatch Academy</a>.

 <p><h3>Postdoc position</h3>
 	Candidates with a curious mind, a passion to understand neural computation and a strong background in math are welcome to <a href="/contact">apply</a>.
 PhD in Neuroscience, Computer Science, Applied Math, Data Science or other related fields are encouraged.
 Informal inquiries are welcome.